schuchert/wikispaces/pages/ruby/ruby.sidebar.ExampleStylesAndYourAudience.md

----
-title: ruby.sidebar.ExampleStylesAndYourAudience
----
-<span class="sidebar_title"> Example styles and Your audience</span>
+### Example styles and Your audience
 Which do you prefer?
 You have seen three different forms:
-# First, you saw Examples simply using the calculator.
+* First, you saw Examples simply using the calculator.
-# Second, you saw Examples using a combination of support methods and using the calculator.
+* Second, you saw Examples using a combination of support methods and using the calculator.
-# Now, you see an Example only using support methods.
+* Now, you see an Example only using support methods.

 The first form gives a concrete example of how the RpnCalculator should be used.
 The last form makes the Example easy to read and moves the writing of the examples into the way a user might speak about using the calculator.